Tag: freedom

 Paul’s comment to the Jews was interesting.
 Apparently, there were Jews that were now trying to be Greek (or Gentile).
 How that was happening is unclear.
 There is some mocking as it was, at that time, impossible to become uncircumcised (theoretically, it is possible with today’s medical technology).

 Paul’s words are somewhat prescriptive.
-We should not expect that choosing to follow will our circumstances, nor might it change the where and when of our lives.
+We should not expect that choosing to follow Jesus will change our circumstances, nor might it change the where and when of our lives.
 The biggest change, of course, is the perspective we take with us.

 ※Reflection※